omicsEye/omeClust/README.md

 <img src="img/network_plot.png" height="35%" width="35%"> <img src="img/Ground truth_t-SNE_plot.png" height="35%" width="35%">

-Below is an example output `clusters.txt` file, we only showing teh five members of each cluster for purpose of saving space:
+Below is an example output `clusters.txt` file.
+We are only showing the five members of each cluster for the purpose of saving space:
 ```
 Cluster  |  Members                   |  n   |  resolution_score  |  branch_condensed_distance  |  Ground truth  |  Gender       |  Age
 ---------|----------------------------|------|--------------------|-----------------------------|----------------|---------------|-------------